bendertools/LtAmp.py/README.md

 [![wakatime](https://wakatime.com/badge/user/7482ea9d-3085-4e9b-95ad-1ca78a14d948/project/08632cd5-4928-49fb-8d0d-2d8f2bebbdad.svg)](https://wakatime.com/badge/user/7482ea9d-3085-4e9b-95ad-1ca78a14d948/project/08632cd5-4928-49fb-8d0d-2d8f2bebbdad)
 ![MIT License](https://img.shields.io/github/license/bendertools/lt25.py)

-🎸 A cross-platform Python module for interacting with the LT25 amplifier made by a certain equine-named guitar manufacture that rhymes with "bender".
+🎸 A cross-platform Python module for interacting with the LT25 amplifier from a certain guitar company that rhymes with "bender" and names products after horses.

 ## 👋 Introduction

-I made this module because I was disappointed by the lack of certain features in both my amp itself as well as the associated desktop app provided by its manufacturer.
-Failing to find solutions which used modern languages/technologies I could build upon (.NET doesnt count), I made my own package based on the reverse-engineering work others initiated.
+I made this libray because I was disappointed by the lack of certain features in both my amp itself as well as the associated desktop app provided by its manufacturer.
+Failing to find a starting point which used modern languages/technologies I could build upon (.NET doesnt count), I developed this little module based on the reverse-engineering work others initiated.

 ### ⚙️ Specifications

 This library requires Python 3.8+ to be installed on your system (due to demands of the protobuf 5 module).
-Additionally, the library only supports HID USB operations (not MIDI)
+Additionally, the library only supports HID USB operations (no MIDI).

 ## 🚀 Quickstart